textpattern/textpattern.github.io/tags/search-result-count.md

 Displays the number of articles returned (e.g. 5) as follows: @5 hits@ - then displays results as an article listing.

-p(alert-block information).
-Note: The @pgonly@ attribute sets the article tag to return pagination statistics without rendering the article list.
+Note: The `pgonly` attribute sets the article tag to return pagination statistics without rendering the article list.
 Care must be taken to remain consistent with article tag attributes to keep statistics accurate.
+{: .alert-block .information}

 Other tags used: "article":http://docs.textpattern.io/tags/article, "if_search":http://docs.textpattern.io/tags/if-search.